Ian Schrager

 Ian Schrager (born July 19, 1946) is an American entrepreneur, hotelier and real estate developer, credited for co-creating the "boutique hotel" category of accommodation.
 Originally, he gained fame as co-owner and co-founder of Studio 54.

 Early life and education

 Schrager grew up in a Jewish family in New York City.
-His father Louis owned a factory in Long Branch, New Jersey, which manufactured women's coats and died when Schrager was 19.
+His father Louis owned a factory in Long Branch, New Jersey, which manufactured women's coats and was an associate of Meyer Lansky whose nickname was "Max the Jew".
+Louis Schrager died when Ian was 19.
 His mother, Blanche, died when he was 23.

-In 1968, he graduated from Syracuse University with a BA and then earned a JD from St. John's University School of Law in 1971.
+In 1968, he graduated from Syracuse University with a B.A. and then earned a J.D. from St. John's University School of Law in 1971.
 While at Syracuse, he was a member and eventual president of the Sigma Alpha Mu fraternity.
 It was through this fraternity that he met fellow brother Steve Rubell, with whom he would eventually go into business.

 Career

 In the early 1970s, Schrager with Steve Rubell and Jon Addison bought 15 Lansdowne Street in Boston for a discotheque (the former The Ark, later Boston Tea Party).